FischkopDev/RISC-V-CPU/README.md

 		x8-9	|	s0-1		| Saved register
 		x10-11	|	a0-1		| Function arguments
 		x12-15	|	s0-2		| Saved register

+<h2>Stack Pointer</h2>
+Using my CPU as template, the stack pointer will be pre set at #FFFFF, because of the size for my register we'll be able to modify

 <h2>Pipeline</h2>
 The given pipeline has a depth of 2.